rkttu/LINQPadDialogs/README.md

 ## Please read before continuing

+- This NuGet package is supported by the generosity of community members.
+A small donation through GitHub Sponsorship will go a long way toward keeping the project running. ([Donate Now](https://github.com/sponsors/rkttu/))
 - This library is intended to be used with LINQPad.
 It is not recommended for use in production development code.
 - This package also requires a license of at least the Developer Edition of LINQPad to use it.
 - If you write a script using the features provided by this package, it may not be possible to run it with the `lprun` CLI tool.